bugsnag/bugsnag-js/packages/react-native/native-js-interface.md

   - `BugsnagReactNative` version
   - `bugsnag-android` version

+The reason for these values being fields rather than exposed via a method is that [on iOS constant values can be exposed so that their access from JS doesn't go across the bridge](https://facebook.github.io/react-native/docs/0.59/native-modules-ios#exporting-constants) (there doesn't seem to be an equivalent on Android but the fields can be `static`/`final`).

 ## Data transfer

 Data sent from JS to native code via the React Native bridge is serialised into the following types: